motherboardgithub/bxaq/README.md

 An APK Chinese authorities load onto the Android phones of foreigners crossing into Xinjiang.

-The app goes by the names BXAQ or Feng Cai, and also includes references to "CellHunter" and "MobileHunter" in its code.
+The app goes by the names BXAQ or Fengcai, and also includes references to "CellHunter" and "MobileHunter" in its code.

 The app is the focus of a collaboration by Motherboard, Süddeutsche Zeitung, the Guardian,